 Not everyone who visits Las Vegas is necessarily coming on vacation; in fact, Las Vegas is just as popular a destination for those who are simply passing through as it is for those coming for longer visits.
 Truck drivers frequently make stops in Sin City during their downtime, yet parking for a semi-truck is not always easy.

-Thankfully, there are some casino options that can accommodate semi-trucks and are on or near the Vegas Strip.
+Thankfully, there are some casino options that can accommodate semi-trucks and are fairly near the freeway and/or the Vegas Strip.

 So, are there any casinos in Las Vegas with semi truck parking?
 Here are seven casinos in Las Vegas that offer parking for large trucks:

 Circus Circus Hotel and Casino Las Vegas(No Longer Available)

 - Rio All-Suite Hotel and Casino

 - Palace Station Hotel and Casino Las Vegas

 - Silverton Casino